scoulomb/myk8s/Services/service_deep_dive.md

 -> [podIp, spec.ports.TargetPort] distributing to set of Ingress PODs
 ````

+Note: Node on which we are distributed can contain ingress pod or not, if not: request sent to other node, and same for pod after selected svc.

-Note: if we deploy Ingress as DaemonSet we can use local [external traffic policy](#note-on-external-traffic-policy)
+Note: if we deploy Ingress as DaemonSet we can use local [external traffic policy](#note-on-external-traffic-policy) for Ingress NodePort (LoadBalancer) service
-since we always have a pod running on each node!
+since we always have a Ingress pod running on each node!

 **When using option A, it is well visible that Ingress is a particular case of [`NodePort`](#nodeport) or [`Loadbalancer`](#loadbalancer) service type**